padraigfl/critics-lists/README.md

 Oh, and I hate the layout, weirdness for weirdness sake and the 2 color restriction I set for myself was really hard to follow.

+## Why isn't there a server?
+You reall should have a server...

+But then I'd start getting ambitious and adding features I have no use for, and I'm not sure anyone else would have that much use for them either.

 ## Future updates

 Lord knows when I'll get to most of these